Gran Canaria Holiday Destination Guide

 Founded in 1879 by a small group of members of the local bourgeoisie, the Museo Canario houses the Canary Islands’ largest collection of pre-Hispanic objects from the period of 500 B.C. until the 15th century.

-Head of this private initiative – aiming to preserve, research and exhibit the archaeological and documentary collections of the museum – was Doctor Gregorio Chil y Naranjo who legated the building and all the scientific documents to the private foundation managing this museum.
+Head of this private initiative – aiming to preserve, research and exhibit the archaeological and documentary collections of the museum – was Doctor Gregorio Chil y Naranjo who left the building and all the scientific documents to the private foundation managing this museum in his will.

-Spread over 11 rooms, you will find a very diversified permanent exhibition with statuettes of gods, jewellery, pottery, tools, mummies, skeletons and many other artefacts related to the life of the Guanches, the aborigines of the Canaries.
+Spread over 11 rooms, you’ll find a very eclectic permanent exhibition with statuettes of gods, jewellery, pottery, tools, mummies, skeletons and many other artefacts related to the life of the Guanches, the aborigines of the Canaries.
 The displays also include scale models of Guanche dwellings and a replica of the Cueva Pintada at Gáldar.
-Endowed with an extensive library, a periodicals’ library and an archive specialised in Canary matters, this museum also offers its services to researchers, students and the general public.
+Endowed with an extensive library, a periodicals’ library and an archive specialised in Canarian matters, this museum also offers its services to researchers, students and the general public.

 Opening hours: